SpectralModel#

 The shape of the shifted transit_radii is (19, 552)

 Now, instead of assuming 1 exposure as before, we have 1 spectrum for each of our 19 exposures, each with a spectrum Doppler-shifted at a different relative velocity.
-The relative velocities has been calculated by the built-in function compute_relative_velocities.
+The relative velocities has been calculated by the built-in model function compute_relative_velocities.

 Now let’s plot the relative velocities SpectralModel calculated.